DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 environment in Turkey, the issue of internet censorship seems to only gain priority when bigger websites such as Twitter and YouTube are being blocked.
 However, internet censorship in Turkey is an ongoing issue.
-Campaigns like “Don’t touch my internet” in 2011 showed the power of a well-organized protest, in which different actors from across the political spectrum come together.
+Campaigns like 'Don’t touch my internet' in 2011 showed the power of a well-organized protest, in which different actors from across the political spectrum come together.
 In the face of increasing government control, organizing well-networked, sustainable and effective action